Croatia: Study Abroad Maymester 2015

 Society and Culture in Transition

 Croatia Maymester Study Abroad is one of the least expensive study abroad programs offered at UGA, thanks to the generous support of Dr. and Mrs. Lawrence Phillips.
-Their gift allowed to us reduce the estimated program fee for the 2014 program from $4000 to $3000 per student.
+Their gift allows to us reduce the estimated program fee for the 2015 program from $3900 to $2900 per student.